StochasticBiology/MROs/README.md

 Dependencies
 ----
 This code requires R, sybil, sybilSBML, and HyperTraPS-CT and its dependencies (see https://github.com/StochasticBiology/hypertraps-ct).
+The code is, by default, run in parallel; with 8 cores it should take perhaps 20-30min for the whole pipeline.

 Outline
 ----